 Taps rhythms to accompany words, e.g., tapping the syllables of names/objects/lyrics of a song.
-Plays along to the beat of the song they are singing or music being listened to.

 Invents, adapts and recounts narratives and stories with peers and their teacher.

 Sings a range of well-known nursery rhymes and songs.

 Performs songs, rhymes poems and stories with others and (when appropriate) tries to move in time with music.